michalakweb/happytenants/README.md

 <br/>

 ## Future Releases
-* 0.3.2 beta
+* 0.3.5 beta
-    * making data private to groups
+    * refactor the code to use TypeScript
-    * demo link
 * 0.4
     * chores can be now set by the group
 * 0.5